Cat Stevens

 Stevens converted to Islam in December 1977, and adopted the name Yusuf Islam the following year.
-The same year he released his album "Izitso" before announcing his conversion with hits such as "(Remember the Days of The) Old School Yard", (I never Wanted) To be a Star", and "Sweet Jamaica".
+The same year he released his album Izitso before announcing his conversion with hits such as "(Remember the Days of The) Old School Yard", "(I Never Wanted) to Be a Star", and "Sweet Jamaica".
 In 1979, he auctioned his guitars for charity, and left his musical career to devote himself to educational and philanthropic causes in the Muslim community.
 He has since bought back at least one of the guitars he sold as a result of the efforts of his son, Yoriyos.
-Stevens was embroiled in a controversy regarding comments he made in 1989, about the fatwa placed on author Salman Rushdie in response to the publication of Rushdie's novel The Satanic Verses.
+Stevens was embroiled in a controversy regarding comments he made in 1989 about the fatwa placed on author Salman Rushdie in response to the publication of Rushdie's novel The Satanic Verses.
 He has explained the incident stating: "I was cleverly framed by certain questions.
 I never supported the fatwa."

-In 2006, he returned to pop music by releasing his first new studio album of new pop songs in 28 years, titled An Other Cup.
+In 2006, Stevens returned to pop music by releasing his first new studio album of new pop songs in 28 years, titled An Other Cup.
 With that release and subsequent ones, he dropped the surname "Islam" from the album cover art – using the stage name Yusuf as a mononym.
 In 2009, he released the album Roadsinger and, in 2014, he released the album Tell 'Em I'm Gone and began his first US tour since 1978.
 His second North American tour since his resurgence, featuring 12 shows in intimate venues, ran from 12 September to 7 October 2016.
 In 2017, he released the album The Laughing Apple, now using the stage name Yusuf / Cat Stevens, using the Cat Stevens name for the first time in 39 years.
 In September 2020, he released Tea for the Tillerman 2, a reimagining of his album Tea for the Tillerman to celebrate its 50th anniversary, and in June 2023, King of a Land, a new studio album.